needle-mirror/com.unity.live-capture/Documentation~/ref-component-take-recorder.md

 The Take Recorder component is responsible for recording, managing, and playing back Live Capture takes.

-To use the Take Recorder component, you must create a dedicated TakeRecorder GameObject in your Scene Hierarchy: **Live Capture > Take Recorder**
+To use the Take Recorder component, you must create a dedicated Take Recorder GameObject in your Scene Hierarchy: **Live Capture > Take Recorder**

 ![Take Recorder Component](images/ref-component-take-recorder.png)